MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-azure-data-lake-storage-gen2.md

 manager: shellyha
 ---

+# Export segment list and other data to Azure Data Lake Storage Gen2 (preview)
+Store your Customer Insights data in a Data Lake Storage Gen2 or use it to transfer your data to other applications.

+## Known limitations

+1. For Azure Data Lake Storage Gen2 you can choose between [Standard performance and Premium performance tier](https://docs.microsoft.com/en-us/azure/storage/blobs/create-data-lake-storage-account) when you are creating a storage account for your data lake.
+If you choose the Premium performance tier you must select the premium block blobs as account type.

-# Set up the connection to Azure Data Lake Storage Gen2 (preview)
+## Set up the connection to Azure Data Lake Storage Gen2

 1. Go to **Admin** > **Connections**.